sapphirecat/termitheme/README.md

 Export Examples
 ---------------

-To export a theme, use export.py with a profile name:
+To export a theme, use the export command with a profile name:

-	$ ./export.py Minotaur
+	$ python . export Minotaur

 A filename can follow the theme name, to save it to a specific file (but the theme will still import under the name Minotaur by default):

-	$ ./export.py Minotaur Taurus.zip
+	$ python . export Minotaur Taurus.zip

 The theme name inside the exported file can be set with the --name (-n) option.
 This will produce Taurus.zip:

-	$ ./export.py -n Taurus Minotaur
+	$ python . export -n Taurus Minotaur

 Combining the previous two examples, to produce a theme named Taurus inside Bullish.zip:

-	$ ./export.py -n Taurus Minotaur Bullish.zip
+	$ python . export -n Taurus Minotaur Bullish.zip

-To include a message to be printed with import.py -c, create a file containing the credits information, and use the --credits (-c) option of export.py to include it:
+To include a message to be printed with import -c, create a file containing the credits information, and use the --credits (-c) option of export to include it:

-	$ ./export.py -c CREDITS Minotaur
+	$ python . export -c CREDITS Minotaur

 This file should be in the encoding of your current locale on Unix, or the ANSI code page on Windows.
-The credits can also be in UTF-8 format; in that case, use the --utf-8 (-U) switch to let export.py know:
+The credits can also be in UTF-8 format; in that case, use the --utf-8 (-U) switch to let the export command know:

-	$ ./export.py -U -c CREDITS Minotaur
+	$ python . export -U -c CREDITS Minotaur

 For more details on termitheme's character set handling, see the next section.